Query Optimization in the Wild: Realities and Trends: Practical Trends in QO

 The second trend is the convergence of QO and WO.
 Traditional QO is memoryless.
 It optimizes each query without considering past executions.
 On the other hand, WO takes in query traces and optimize for the entire workload, such as creating indexes or materialized views.
 Modern database systems are converging QO and WO by utilizing workload-level insights to optimize individual queries more effectively (see Figure~\ref{fig:qowo}).

-For example, SQL Server uses the Query Store to persist historical execution plans for a query and continuously monitors query performance to detect plan changes or regressions over time~\cite{querystore}.
-SQL Server can also apply Automatic Plan Correction to fall back to a last known best plan if regression is detected~\cite{plancrct}.
-Similarly, Oracle provides a feature called SQL Plan Management~\cite{sqlplanmgmt}, which maintains a set of valid plans for each query.
+For example, SQL Server uses the Query Store to persist historical execution plans for a query and monitors query performance to detect plan changes or regressions over time~\cite{querystore}.
+It can also apply Automatic Plan Correction to fall back to a last known best plan if regression is detected~\cite{plancrct}.
+Similarly, Oracle's SQL Plan Management feature~\cite{sqlplanmgmt} maintains a set of valid plans for each query.
 The optimizer can then choose from these baseline plans, usually the one with the lowest cost.